What is this medicine?

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?

 It may take a few weeks for your stomach condition to start to get better.
 However, do not take this medicine for longer than 12 weeks.
 The longer you take this medicine, and the more you take it, the greater your chances are of developing serious side effects.
 If you are an elderly patient, a female patient, or you have diabetes, you may be at an increased risk for side effects from this medicine.
 Contact your doctor immediately if you start having movements you cannot control such as lip smacking, rapid movements of the tongue, involuntary or uncontrollable movements of the eyes, head, arms and legs, or muscle twitches and spasms.